June 17, 2020

 A few months ago, Indigenous students like Cornect-Benoit who were participating in the Alberta Indigenous Mentorship in Health Innovation (AIM-HI) Network mentioned they felt a gap between themselves and their support network as their curriculum and research shifted online due to COVID-19.

-Dr. Cheryl Barnabe MD, AIM-HI principal investigator and UCalgary associate professor, and Katrina Fras, AIM-HI Network co-ordinator, knew from previous experience with sharing circles that Connection Circles would be a great way to address this gap during these isolating times.
+Dr. Cheryl Barnabe, MD, AIM-HI principal investigator and UCalgary associate professor, knew from previous experience with sharing circles that the circles would be a great way to address this gap during these isolating times.
+She began planning the circles, coined Connection Circles, with Katrina Fras, AIM-HI Network co-ordinator.

 Pairing traditional practice with a modern platform